 - You are legally prohibited from using a computer

 Florida Reemployment Services requires you to contact at least five employers a week to maintain your state of Florida unemployment benefits.
 Be sure you keep records of which potential employers you contacted, the results of the contact, and the employer’s contact information.
-In some instances, you can substitute meeting with a representative of the Once-Stop Career Center for meeting your minimum contact requirements.

 If you are offered a suitable job, but turn it down, you could lose your benefits.
 In addition, when you go back to work, you must report that information to the Reemployment Assistance Program immediately.